Professional Typist Professions Video: Career Options in Typing

 Typing, or keyboarding, is a necessary skill to use a personal computer (PC).
-There are several core courses that introduce adult students...
+Basic and advanced courses in typing are available, as well as...

 Learn about a career as a typing instructor.
 Research the job description and the education and licensing requirements to make an informed...